Haim Landau: Career

 Landau was born in Kraków, Austria-Hungary (today in Poland) and made aliyah to Mandate Palestine in 1935.
 He soon joined Betar and the Irgun and, according to the Irgun website, "took part in reprisals against the Arabs" while still finding time to complete his studies at the Technion as a construction engineer.

 By 1940, he was a commander of the Betar branch in Haifa, and in early 1944 was transferred to Tel Aviv and appointed member of the General Headquarters by the end of year.
 In 1947, he represented the Irgun, together with Begin and Shmuel Katz, at a meeting with the UNSCOP.

 Post-independence

 Landau was among the founders of the Herut, and was a member of the first to eighth Knessets.
 He was a member of the Begin cabinet, serving as Minister of Development in 1967–1970 and despite not retaining his seat in the 1977 elections, was made Minister of Transport by Menachem Begin, a role he retained until the 1981 elections.

+commemoration

 After his death, the Ministry of Transportation renamed Highway 5 after him.
+A bridge over the Ayalon highway and streets in Ramat Gan, Bnei Brak, Holon, Be'er Sheva, Giv'at Shmuel and Ramat Hasharon are named after him.